Ankitojha121212/ankitojha121212/README.md

 ## 💡 Current Focus

-- 🚀 Building scalable MERN applications
+- 🚀 Building scalable MERN applications and Apps using the React Native for cross appliction Development
 - 📈 Improving DSA & Problem Solving
 - 🧠 Learning System Design fundamentals
-- 🌍 Looking for impactful internship opportunities
+- 🌍 Deployment using Google Cloud , CI/CD , Dockerization
 <!--
 **Ankitojha121212/ankitojha121212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.